State State

 Raw milk can't be sold in Colorado and a bill aimed at legalizing it for sale across the state died in the legislature this year, though Coloradans could still get it if they enter what's called a herd share agreement.

-Though Colorado isn't testing swine and beef cattle for bird flu, ground beef appears to be safe for consumption after USDA researchers found no live virus in retail meat samples from states with bird flu outbreaks following at least three different studies, including one in which the meat was cooked to varying degrees of preparedness.
+Though Colorado isn't testing swine and beef cattle for bird flu, ground beef appears to be safe for consumption after USDA researchers found no live virus in retail meat samples from states with ongoing outbreaks.
+The agency said it was confident that the meat supply was safe after at least three different safety studies found no viral particles in beef cattle, including one in which the meat was cooked to varying degrees of preparedness.

-As of Monday, the Colorado Department of Agriculture had reported 27 dairy herds affected by outbreaks of H5N1.
+As of Monday, the Colorado Department of Agriculture had reported 27 of Colorado's 105 licensed dairies had been affected by outbreaks of H5N1 since the virus was first detected in the state in late April.
 More than 500 dairy workers were being monitored for possible exposure to bird flu as of this week, a CDPHE spokesperson said.

 Bird flu detected in dairy cows in 12 states